silverstripe/silverstripe-framework/docs/en/installation/composer.md

 This will return a list of package names of the forum `vendor/package`.
 If you prefer, you can search for pacakges on [packagist.org](https://packagist.org/search/?q=silverstripe).

-The second part, `*`, is a version string.  `*` is a good default: it will give you the latest version that works with the other modules you have installed.
+The second part after the colon, `*`, is a version string.  `*` is a good default: it will give you the latest version that works with the other modules you have installed.
 Alternatively, you can specificy a specific version, or a constraint such as `>=3.0`.
 For more information, read the [Composer documentation](http://getcomposer.org/doc/01-basic-usage.md#the-require-key).

 <div class="warning" markdown="1">
 `master` is not a legal version string - it's a branch name.
 These are different things.
 The version string that would get you the branch is `dev-master`.
 The version string that would get you a numeric branch is a little different.
 The version string for the `3.0` branch is `3.0.x-dev`.
 But, frankly, maybe you should just use `*`.